GinjaChris/pentmenu/README.md

 Such an attack could interrupt established connections if the source IP is set to that of an established connection.
 See https://en.wikipedia.org/wiki/TCP_reset_attack for example.

+* TCP XMAS Flood - similar to the SYN and ACK floods, but sends packets with all TCP flags set (CWR,ECN,URG,ACK,PSH,RST,SYN,FIN).
+The packet is considered to be 'lit up like a christmase tree'.
+Theoretically at least, such a packet requires more resources for the receiver to process than a standard packet.
+However, such packets are quite indicative of unusual behaviour (such as an attack) and are usually easily identified by IDS/IDP.

 * UDP Flood - much like the TCP SYN Flood but instead sends UDP packets to the specified host:port.
 Like the TCP SYN Flood function, hping3 is used but if it is not found, it attempts to use nmap-nping instead.
 All options are the same as TCP SYN Flood, except you can specify data to send in the UDP packets.
 Again, this is a good way to check switch/router throughput or to test VOIP systems.